alucianoc/LucianoCiotola-ACMESchool-TechTest/README.md

 	It's used in the tests to mock the behavior of repository interfaces and isolate the service logic.

 	* xUnit: xUnit is a free, open-source, community-focused unit testing tool for .NET.
 It is used to write and run tests.

+4 - How much time we have invested in doing the project and what things you have had to research and what things were new to you.

+	Regarding how much time was invested in the proyect, betwen coding and testing arround 2 days.
+	As for the thigs that i had to investigate, xUnit and Moq were new to me.
+	The creation of test cases, dobles, test setup and most of test related coding.